 - Management Plan.
 The following information should be provided: (1) a description of the management structure that will enable the team to work effectively; and (2) specification of the qualifications of each of the senior personnel as well as the contribution they are expected to make to the project.
 This section increases in importance as the number of senior personnel or institutions involved in the project increases.
 The management plan usually is between 1 and 2 pages in length. - Expected Project Significance.
 This section should clearly specify what proposers expect will be the results and contributions of the project.
-The section should include a separate subsection to address: 1) the expected Intellectual Merit of the proposal and 2) the expected Broader Impacts.
-This section should clearly specify how the proposed work will advance basic knowledge and make intellectual contributions across multiple social and behavioral science fields.
+The section should include a separate subsection to address the expected Broader Impacts.
+The Expected Project Significance section should clearly specify how the proposed work will advance basic knowledge and make intellectual contributions across multiple social, behavioral, and economic science fields.
 It should also convey expected benefits to society, including enhancing opportunities for underrepresented groups in the science pipeline.
-This section is usually from 1/2 page to 1 page in length.
-(The inclusion of the Intellectual Merit and Broader Impacts subsections in this required section fulfills the general requirement in the PAPPG or the equivalent section of the NSF Grants.gov Application Guide requiring separate sections within the Project Description labeled "Intellectual Merit" and "Broader Impacts.").
+(The inclusion of the Broader Impacts subsections in this required section fulfills the general requirement in the PAPPG or the equivalent section of the NSF Grants.gov Application Guide requiring a separate section within the Project Description labeled "Broader Impacts.").